ChiefGokhlayeh/autofff/README.md

 Auto-generate [FFF](https://github.com/meekrosoft/fff) fake definitions for C API header files.

-Incorporate the script into your normal build environment (like _make_) and automatically generate test-headers with faked function definitions ready-to-use with [FFF](https://github.com/meekrosoft/fff)'s own _gtest_ or some other unit-testing-framework.
+Incorporate this script into your normal build environment (like _make_) and automatically generate test-headers with faked function definitions ready-to-use with [FFF](https://github.com/meekrosoft/fff)'s own _gtest_ or some other unit-testing-framework.

 ## The Idea Behind Faking

-Especially in the embedded world, running your (unit-)tests against the actual target platform often isn't feasible, as the architecture you're executing the test on and your target platform you're writing the code for are generally not the same.
+Especially in the embedded world, compiling your (unit-)tests against the actual target platform isn't feasible, as the architecture you're executing the test on and your target platform you're writing the code for are generally not the same.

 This is where faking a specific platform API might help you.
 Instead of calling the actual target platform API, you link your code-under-test (CuT) against a faked version of said API.
-Now whenever your CuT tries to access the platform API it is instead calling the fake-implementation which you can easily configure in your test-cases' setup phase.
+Now, whenever your CuT tries to access the platform API,it is instead calling the fake-implementation which you can easily configure in your test-cases' setup phase.

 [FFF](https://github.com/meekrosoft/fff) (fake-functions-framework) is a framework designed to easily create faked definitions of your API function-declarations, allowing you to configure return values and inspect call and argument histories that were called during the tests' runtime.
+Check out their awesome project on [Github](https://github.com/meekrosoft/fff).
+AutoFFF utilizes the ability to easily create fake definitions provided by FFF, but could also be adapted to other mocking frameworks.

 The problem with faking an API in embedded C is usually the infeasibility of using dynamic linking and C's lack of techniques like 'reflection' to manipulate your CuT during runtime.
 This makes the process of writing fake definitions a tedious, labor intensive and error prone matter.